revaturelabs/interviewquestions/ExceptionHandling-IS/ExceptionHandling.md

 <blockquote>

-Because finally block is always executed whether exceptions are raised in the try block or not and raised exceptions are caught in the catch block or not.
-By keeping the clean up operations in finally block, you will ensure that those operations will be always executed irrespective of whether exception is occurred or not.
+Finally block is always executed whether or not the exceptions are raised in the try block or raised exceptions are caught in the catch block.
+By including the clean up operations in finally block, you will ensure that those operations will always be executed irrespective of whether exception occurs or not.

 </blockquote>